scoir/csv-exercise/README.md

 ```
 pipenv install; # INSTALL DEPENDENCIES
+pipenv run python main.py -h; # Display runtime parameters
 pipenv run python main.py; # EXECUTE PROGRAM WITH DEFAULT PARAMS
 ```

 - [ ] TODO: create gif of execution
-- [ ] TODO: document run command

 ## Assumptions

 1. Data was generated via [mockaroo](https://www.mockaroo.com/a701ae50)
 1. The program is intended to be used via Command Line Interface(CLI)
-1. The program has been testing on MacOS and Linux(Ubuntu)
+1. The program has been tested on MacOS and Linux(Ubuntu)
-1. The program should run until the user exits the program
+1. The program should run until the user exits the program(Control + C)
+1. The program should not store processed files between runs
+1. The program should create folders if they do do not exist
+1. The program should not delete the output directories after a run
 1. TODO: All the assumptions